-The tutorial is intended for individuals with limited experience in applying time-to-event models.
+The tutorial is intended for individuals with limited experience in applying parametric time-to-event models.
 Despite the focus on beginners, the tutorial can also serve as reference for more experienced users.
 Its objective is to provide an overview on available visual diagnostic for time-to-event analysis.
 SINGLE TTE vs. RTTE

 This tutorial uses clinical trial simulation (i.e., simulation and re-estimation methods) to illustrate the application of visual diagnostics for time-to-event analyses.
 The number of hospitalizations in a phase two dose finding trial are simulated from a known parametric time-to-event model.
 The true (known) model and seven mis-specified models are then systematically fit to the data (TABLE X).
 A set of visual diagnostics was subsequently generated for all eight models.
 Overall, this tutorial attempts to provide a realistic application of time-to-event analyses in clinical drug development.
 However, some simplifications were made to allow focusing on the key aspects of visual diagnostics for TTE analyses (e.g., restricting the number of mis-specified hazard functions and covariates influencing the hazard).